When partnering with advertisers, content sites need to be careful to avoid conflicts of interest

-These are the Web’s Woodstock days.
-From small start-ups to corporate behemoths, the name of the game is to bed as many partners as possible.Online publishers have finally realized that they can’t just put up some wickedly cool content and expect the world to beat a path to their Web sites.
+It’s finally dawned on online publishers that they can’t just put up some wickedly cool content and expect the world to beat a path to their Web sites.
 Without distribution, you’re dead.
-Which is why companies are hopping into bed with one another faster than you can say “Powered by ATT (T) WorldNet.”
-Check out a random sampling of recent partnership deals: Lycos (LCOS) with Information Please; MindSpring with CNN Interactive, CNET (CNET) and Playboy Online; Excite (ATHM) with Music Boulevard and SportsLine USA; and Yahoo (YHOO) with Bluefly, among many others.
+Which is why companies are hopping into bed with one another faster than you can say Powered by AT&T WorldNet.
+Check out the roll call of recent partnership deals: Lycos with Barnes & Noble.
+Mindspring with CNN Interactive and CNet.
+Excite with Music Boulevard and SportsLine USA.
+Yahoo with everyone.

 But what happens to your editorial credibility when you build a virtual love shack with a major business player?